aut0maticjack/lazyweb/Raspberry-Pi-Power.md

 Note this is *not* the giant rainbow splash screen which appears on boot.
 That's the GPU self-test and is perfectly normal.
 If desired, you can disable the rainbow splash screen with `disable_splash=1` in `/boot/config.txt`.

+The red power LED will also blink if power drops below this level.
+This LED is connected to an APX803 supervisor chip which blinks the LED when power drops below 4.65V.
+This is visible on the schematics of the Pi B+ and Pi 3, look for `PWR_LOW_N`.

 If you're seeing the yellow/orange/red square in the top right corner, those are temperature warnings.
+I have another page on [Raspberry Pi Cooling](https://github.com/superjamie/lazyweb/wiki/Raspberry-Pi-Cooling).

 There are many aspects to a good power supply, covered in great detail on [Ken Shirrif's blog](http://www.righto.com/2012/10/a-dozen-usb-chargers-in-lab-apple-is.html).